ChuyuHsu/Threes-MCTS/README.md

 File Description:
 ----

-(only cover the .h header files, but include coresponsing .cpp files )
+Only covers the .h header files, but include coresponsing .cpp files

   - Threes.h are provided by the competition organizer
   - myrand.h, statistics.h and mt19937ar.h are from [Dr. Yu]